thesofproject/sof-docs/developer_guides/testbench/debug_in_testbench.rst

       cmake -DCMAKE_BUILD_TYPE=Debug ..
       make install

-   At the time of writing this the flag does not propagate properly into generated Makefiles.
-It may be needed to manually edit the flags.make to remove the -O3 flags.
-They can be found with run of
+   At the time of this writing, the flag does not propagate properly into generated Makefiles.
+It may be necessary to manually edit ``flags.make`` to remove the ``-O3`` flags.
+They can be found by running:

    .. code-block:: bash